Hurricane Arthur Packs A Punch

 Evacuate if you can.
 Hurricanes, while slow moving, are unpredictable.
 Just like any other weather event, forecasters aren’t always accurate with their predictions.
 A category 2 hurricane can become a category 3 or 4 hurricane within hours.
 If you’re able to get out of its path, do so.

-When power failure occurs, be sure to avoid downed power lines.
+When a power failure occurs, be sure to avoid downed power lines.
 Report all power line issues to local authorities.
 Also, if you smell gas, report it immediately and get out of the area.
-See here for more power outage safety.

 Use extreme caution with floodwaters.
 Never drive through flooded streets.
 Be wary of water that appears shallow.
 Just 6” of water can knock over a grown man.
 Floodwaters can displace dangerous animals from their homes to yours – snakes, raccoons, etc.

 Listen to local officials.
 If they indicate a road is unsafe or water is contaminated or that evacuation is mandatory, heed their warnings.
 Hurricanes are not only one of the most damaging weather events monetarily, but they’re also one of the deadliest.